New Mexico’s Best Boondocking Spots For RVers

 New Mexico is called the “Land of Enchantment” thanks to the range of features and experiences throughout the state.
 It’s certainly easy to feel enchanted by the snow-capped mountains, jagged desert rocks, and timeless historical landmarks you’ll find here.
 Plus, New Mexico is full of boondocking locations that draw RVers looking for an adventure.
-Let’s see seven great spots where you could boondock in New Mexico.
+Let’s explore seven great spots where you could boondock in New Mexico.

 What Is Boondocking?